 Start Your Cooking Early

-We mean like the day before early!
+We mean early as in the day before!
 Chef Garvin suggests doing the heavy lifting the day before the party.
 If you are having shrimp, don't skewer them that day.
 Do those the day before so you don’t have to worry about them.
 The same goes for vegetables, chop those and have them ready to go.
 Any prep work you can do should be done the day before so all you have to do is put things on the grill.

 The More The Merrier

 Encourage people to bring food to the party.
 There is nothing wrong with turning your BBQ into a potluck so everybody is "working".
-Chef Garvin says"if everybody is eating, everybody should be working a little bit.
+Chef Garvin says "if everybody is eating, everybody should be working a little bit".
+Sounds good to us!